zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ### Prerequisites

-* This lab assumes that you completed all preceding labs, and ready to migrate.
+* This lab assumes that you completed all preceding labs.

 ## **Step 1**: Connect to your Microservices instance and configure Firewall